-4. Stir in flour mixture, alternately with mashed bananas; fold in pecans, orange rind and cranberries.
+4. Stir in flour mixture, alternately with mashed bananas; fold in pecans, orange rind, and cranberries.
 Pour into loaf pan.

 5. Bake 325 F for 1 hour and 10 minutes*, or until golden, and a wooden pick inserted in the center comes out clean.
-Cool in pan on wire rack for 10 minutes.
+Cool in pan on a wire rack for 10 minutes.
 Loosen around edges with a knife; turn out onto rack; peel off waxed paper.
 Let cool completely.
 Wrap and store overnight.

 * Depending on your oven this can be done in 1 hour and 10 minutes or 1 hour and 20 minutes.
 I have said before that I find ovens to bake differently.
 I always recommend the first time you make a recipe that you bake for less time and keep adding more time until done.
-This bread is moist not dry.
+This bread is moist, not dry.
 Add vanilla ice cream for a nice treat.